iron-software/IronPdfJava.Examples/how-to/create-forms/README.md

 </html>
 """;

+// Convert HTML content to a PDF document
 PdfDocument pdfDoc = PdfDocument.renderHtmlAsPdf(htmlContent);

+// Store the new PDF
 pdfDoc.saveAs("textAreaAndInputForm.pdf");
 ```

-In the example above, the `renderHtmlAsPdf` method from the **PdfDocument** class transforms the provided HTML into a PDF file.
-This PDF can then be saved, showcasing the use of HTML to construct and customize interactive forms directly within the PDF.
+This example highlights how to integrate and personalize HTML forms within a PDF document using IronPDF, enabling the creation of rich, interactive forms directly in PDF.

-### Output PDF Document:
+### View the Generated PDF:

 <iframe src="https://ironpdf.com/static-assets/ironpdf-java/howto/create-forms/textAreaAndInputForm.pdf" width="100%" height="400px">
     This browser does not support PDFs.
 Please download the PDF to view it: